MatthieuMichon/aoc-rtl/25/11/README.md

 The term *unsupported pattern* is rather opaque, by experience RAM inference usually fails when the design is too smart resulting in the inferrence heuristics getting confused.
 A larger rework is required and I'm afraid that an extra cycle will have to be conceded.

-Throwing an extra cycle (without reworking the logic making it obvious incorrect) clears this error, meaning that I was not that far off.
-For some reason the RAM output register is not used.
+Throwing an extra cycle (without reworking the logic making it obvious incorrect) clears this inference error, breaking all the logic since everything is off by one cycle.
+After tying all the pieces the `node_id_mapper` is now both logically correct and digestible by the synthesis tool.

-- Usage is normal, with 11 RAMB36 primitives for 32K 11-bit words in 32K 1-bit wide blocks.

 # Take Aways